 Revise the language as requested and add the additional clarification regarding affiliation.

 1. G. Hospital Outpatient Data.
 "Hospital outpatient data" pertains to the data generated for any patient visit that is not considered an inpatient admission, at any department of the hospital, regardless of its physical location.
-Hospital Outpatient Data also includes services provided by specialty groups or primary care practices .pertains to information which is associated with patients who receive services in a formally organized ambulatory department, clinic, provider-based practice considered a department of the hospital, and/or other departments of a hospital when those patients are not considered to be inpatients.
+Hospital Outpatient Data also includes services provided by specialty groups or primary care practices that are departments of the hospital and or affiliates of the hospital.pertains to information which is associated with patients who receive services in a formally organized ambulatory department, clinic, provider-based practice considered a department of the hospital, and/or other departments of a hospital when those patients are not considered to be inpatients.

 MHDO Board Action: Revise recommended language as follows:

 1. G. Hospital Outpatient Data.
 "Hospital outpatient data" pertains to the data generated for any patient visit that is not considered an inpatient admission, at any department of the hospital, regardless of its physical location.
-Hospital Outpatient Data also includes services provided by specialty groups or primary care practices when the hospital owns the data. .pertains to information which is associated with patients who receive services in a formally organized ambulatory department, clinic, provider-based practice considered a department of the hospital, and/or other departments of a hospital when those patients are not considered to be inpatients.
+Hospital Outpatient Data also includes services provided by specialty groups or primary care practices when the hospital owns the data. that are departments of the hospital and or affiliates of the hospital.pertains to information which is associated with patients who receive services in a formally organized ambulatory department, clinic, provider-based practice considered a department of the hospital, and/or other departments of a hospital when those patients are not considered to be inpatients.

 Comment 3: